 1) Staging, 2) Professional Photography, 3) Price.
 These 3 things will give you the best advantage over other similarly priced homes.

-Staging is important in improving a home’s presentation and Price is probably the most important, but quality photos are important for getting buyers to leave the comfort of their home to come and see your home.
-90% of home buyers begin their search online and they overwhelmingly use photos to decide which homes to view and which to skip.
+Staging is important in improving a home’s presentation.
+Price is probably the most important, but quality photos are just as important for getting buyers to leave the comfort of their home to come and see your home.
+95% of home buyers begin their search online and they overwhelmingly use photos to decide which homes to view and which to skip.

 Here are some photo tips to make sure your home Photographs well: